-There is a clear link between hypertension and age, body mass, excessive sodium (salt) intake, increased alcohol consumption, genetic predisposition and a lack of activity/exercise.
+There is a clear link between hypertension and age and a number of other factors such as Body mass, excessive sodium (salt) intake, increased alcohol consumption, genetic predisposition and a lack of activity/exercise.

 Stage one: hypertension level would possibly call for self-help measure such as exercising on a regular basis, losing some weight, lowering alcohol consumption, avoiding an excessive amount of salt, are just some of the measure that could help.

 Stage 2: If all self-help measures have failed possible intervention with drugs may be advised by your doctor.

 Stage 3: Drug intervention would be advised to try and avoid the probability of serious health problems.